-Join Simon Walker for an in-depth discussion in this video How our eyes see color, part of The Art of Color Correction: Color Grading for Locations and Times of Day.
+Join Simon Walker for an in-depth discussion in this video How our eyes see color, part of Color Correction: Color Grading for Locations and Times of Day.

 The first thing to learn about how we perceive color, is that we can't trust our eyes.…The way our eyes interpret color changes according to which colors we're looking at…and which colors are placed next to each other.…You can easily demonstrate this with a simple spreadsheet.…I've created a spreadsheet here with two orange panels.…And a blue panel in the middle.
 And it's a very light blue panel and the…oranges are constant.
 They're not gradient, but the interesting…thing is that they may appear to be a gradient because of the viewing angle, or…that you're looking at the screen.
 Or your type of screen you're looking at.…